 The service does provide a degree of free advice to business who either make contact independently or request advice during inspections.
-Environmental Health Officers are also in the position to be able to refer potential new businesses to the Economic Development Support Officer, the local Growth Hub and in the possible sources of funding.
+Environmental Health Officers are also in the position to be able to refer potential new businesses to the Economic Development Support Officer, the local Growth Hub and for Epsom - the Business Improvement District.